 Below is a Table as a guide:

 If you aren’t gaining muscle despite eating sufficient protein, then your problem could lie here.
-Avoid soy protein and frozen foods, try to get high quality fresh cuts of meat from your butcher and free range eggs.
+Try to avoid soy protein and frozen foods, instead get high quality fresh cuts of meat from your butcher and free range eggs.

 If you consume protein powders, be aware that the cheapest brands usually add fillers.
 This means that not only are they using cheaper ingredients, but it might not contain as much protein as it says on the label.